my-name-is-p/struceOS-Pegasus-Theme/README.md

 If you have any issues, please open a ticket or let me know on [discord](https://discord.gg/Pa92b2Q2pa)

 # Version 1.4.0 Updates
-1. Start of rewrite to simplfy logic and improve modularity
+1. Start of rewrite to simplify logic and improve modularity
 2. Added a clock
 3. Redesigned collection list